 “This valuable new research shows that job seekers are prioritizing human skills at a time when machine learning and artificial intelligence are having an increasing influence on work,” said Mike Howells, president of Pearson Workforce Skills.

-“Human skills are proving critical to personal and organizational success, and workers are motivated to sharpen and develop those skills to stay competitive and advance their careers,” added Howells.
+“Human skills are proving critical to personal and organisational success, and workers are motivated to sharpen and develop those skills to stay competitive and advance their careers,” added Howells.

 Respondents said that they will need to focus on human skills to land these jobs or advance in their current role.
 They said that human skills – like problem solving, leadership, and teamwork – are the most attractive to employers now and in the future.